scholarslab/tabby/README.md

     - 'ports' specifies the 'outside' port that Docker is listening on in the host, and the 'inside' port that the 'outside' is sent to.
 So Docker listens on port 8088, and forwards that data on the inside to 3000 (the NodeJS app).
     - 'environment' pulls in the environment variables from the '.env' file (the ${VARIABLE} part) and makes them available in the Docker's internal environment as system variables.
     - 'volumes' basically mounts the local/host file 'config.yml' into the path in the Docker container.
-      - For local development, make sure you have the folder '/var/log/www/tabby' created already, or delete that line.
+      - For local development, make sure you have the folder '/var/log/www/tabby' created already, or comment out that line.

 ### .env
 - Create an `.env` file for environment variables